Gonzalo Tapia

-Gonzalo Andrés Tapia Dubournais (born 18 February 2002) is a Chilean professional footballer who plays as a forward for Chilean club Universidad Católica.
+Gonzalo Andrés Tapia Dubournais (born 18 February 2002) is a Chilean professional footballer who plays as a forward for Campeonato Brasileiro Série A club São Paulo, on loan from River Plate, and the Chile national team.

 Club career

 Tapia debuted the year 2020 in the match against Coquimbo Unido in San Carlos de Apoquindo, on the following date.

+In 2025, Tapia moved to Argentina and signed with River Plate.
+On 18 July 2025, Tapia joined Brazilian club São Paulo on a one-season loan with an option to buy.

 International career

 At early age, he represented Chile at under-15 level in the 2017 South American U-15 Championship and Chile U17 at the 2019 South American U-17 Championship and at the 2019 FIFA U-17 World Cup.
 In addition, he represented Chile U20 in a friendly tournament played in Teresópolis (Brazil) called Granja Comary International Tournament, scoring in all matches against Peru U20, Bolivia U20, and Brazil U20.

 Later, he was called up to the first training microcycle of the Chile senior team on 2021.

 He represented Chile at under-23 level in a 1–0 win against Peru U23 on 31 August 2022, in the context of preparations for the 2023 Pan American Games.
+In 2024, he took part in the Pre-Olympic Tournament.

+Tapia made his debut for the senior Chile national team on 10 September 2024 in a World Cup qualifier against Bolivia at the Estadio Nacional Julio Martínez Prádanos.
+He substituted Darío Osorio in the 61st minute as Bolivia won 2–1.